Wichita Adaptive Sports hosts 2022 Wildfire Classic tournament

 This tournament gives players a chance to compete in Wheelchair Basketball.

-“I can’t like feel from the knee down but I can work my arms and stuff,” said Wichita Wildfire player, Leslie Lane.
+“I can’t like feel from the knee down, but I can work my arms and stuff,” said Leslie Lane, Wichita Wildfire player.

 Lane is one of 70 players that competed in the Wildfire Classic.

-“Leslie is a superstar with our younger players she will help lead them and coach them in the games,” said Wildfire Classic Director and Wichita Wildfire Coach, Jenny Kreutzer.
+“Leslie is a superstar with our younger players she will help lead them and coach them in the games,” said Jenny Kreutzer, Wildfire Classic director and Wichita Wildfire coach.

 Kids not only come to compete in the tournament but also build friendships and community.